kfoofw/nba_espn/3.analysis/threepoint_2018-19/Bayesian-Hierarchical-Modelling-of-3-point-shooting.md

 ![BH Diagram](./img/BH_model_diagram.png)

-As shown in the above BH diagram, the posterior is represented by the following distributions:
+As shown in the above BH diagram, we can analyse it from a bottoms up approach (player individual skills derived from positional based skills, which is derived from assumed priors).
+The posterior is represented by the following distributions:

   - Each player’s 3 point shooting trial is represented by a Bernoulli distribution parameterised by θ

       - ![P(Y|\\theta)](https://latex.codecogs.com/png.latex?P%28Y%7C%5Ctheta%29
         "P(Y|\\theta)")

-      - The series of 3 point shootings by each player is a Binomial distribution parametrised by θ and number of attempts N. This is not formally shown in the diagram.
+  - The series of 3 point shootings by each player is a Binomial distribution parameterised by θ and number of attempts N. This is not formally shown in the diagram.

   - Each player’s θ is generated from a Beta distribution as parameterised by the mode ω\_player and concentration κ\_player

       - ![P(\\theta | \\omega\_{player},
         \\kappa\_{player})](https://latex.codecogs.com/png.latex?P%28%5Ctheta%20%7C%20%5Comega_%7Bplayer%7D%2C%20%5Ckappa_%7Bplayer%7D%29
         "P(\\theta | \\omega_{player}, \\kappa_{player})")
       - Represented by orange dotted lines

   - Given that κ\_player is conditionally independent on any other parameters, its prior is given separately.
 This prior is a Gamma distribution.

       - ![P(\\kappa\_{player})](https://latex.codecogs.com/png.latex?P%28%5Ckappa_%7Bplayer%7D%29
         "P(\\kappa_{player})")
       - Represented by purple dotted lines